Mathics3/mathics-development-guide/docs/extending/developer-setup.rst

 * `isort <https://pypi.org/project/isort/>`_: sorts Python imports
-* `black <https://pypi.org/project/black/>`_: formats Python code according to standard Python-formatting convertions.
+* `black <https://pypi.org/project/black/>`_: formats Python code according to standard Python-formatting conversions.

 When you commit code, you can arrange to have these tools run automatically and fix up mistakes using a package called `pre-commit <https://pypi.org/project/pre-commit/>`_.